-If you have submitted a petition for H-1B transfer, you may be worried that it will be denied.
+If you have submitted a petition for H-1B visa transfer, you may be worried that it will be denied.
 While working alongside a qualified attorney can help alleviate these fears, it helps to know the possibilities.
-There are numerous contributing factors for an H-1B Transfer denial by the United States Citizenship and Immigration Services (USCIS).
+There are numerous contributing factors for an H-1B transfer denial by the United States Citizenship and Immigration Services (USCIS).

 1. The Petitioner’s (U.S. Employer) Requirements